-Members are reminded that Holocaust Memorial Day occurs each year globally on 27 January.
+Members were reminded that Holocaust Memorial Day occurs each year globally on 27 January.
 The theme for Holocaust Memorial Day 2022 was 'One Day'.
-Holocaust Memorial Day is 'One Day' that is put aside to come together to remember, to learn about the Holocaust, Nazi Persecution and the genocides that followed in Cambodia, Rwanda, Bosnia and Darfur, in the hope that there may be 'One Day' in the future with no genocide.
+Holocaust Memorial Day is 'One Day' that was put aside to come together to remember, to learn about the Holocaust, Nazi Persecution and the genocides that followed in Cambodia, Rwanda, Bosnia and Darfur, in the hope that there may be 'One Day' in the future with no genocide.
 'One Day' is about learning about the past, empathising with others and taking action for a better future.

 A Special Remembrance Service was hosted by the Mayor Councillor Billy Webb MBE JP on Sunday 23 January 2022 at Monkstown Jubilee Centre as part of the Councils commitment to remembering the Holocaust.
 The event was attended by Her Majesty's Deputy Lieutenant Mrs Jackie Stewart MBE, Consul General of the Republic of Poland in Belfast Mr Pawel Majewski, and the US Consul General Mr Paul Narain who laid wreaths.
 Mr Peter McBride gave a presentation on the Holocaust, Genocide, and the community experience of trauma.
 Kathy Wolff from Community Relations Forum shared the story of creating the Holocaust Memorial Mosaic situated at Monkstown Jubilee Centre's Remembrance Garden.
-Photographs of the event enclosed.
+Photographs of the event were circulated.

 The event was followed up with a special Holocaust Memorial Day video launched on 27 January via social media and available on the Council's website.
-The film features the Mayor paying tribute to all who lost their lives and those who survived, the film also features Mr Billy Kohner MBE who shared his family's experience of fleeing Czechoslovakia to find refuge here in Northern Ireland.
+The film featured the Mayor paying tribute to all who lost their lives and those who survived, the film also features Mr Billy Kohner MBE who shared his family's experience of fleeing Czechoslovakia to find refuge here in Northern Ireland.

-RECOMMENDATION: that the report be noted.
+Proposed by Councillor Cooper Seconded by Councillor Robinson and agreed that the report be noted.